tmscarla/spotify-recsys-challenge/run/README.md

     > recommenders/script/creative/generate_all_npz.sh online

 3. Base ensemble matrix: <br/> Run the bayesian optimization inside folder bayesian-scikit with the configuration below. when it reaches a convergence, run the script "ensemble_online_configurationname.sh" to build the matrix
+    The files with "cr" prefix are built from the scripts inside the creative folder and those matrices corresponds to the one made with the enriched dataset.

 >
     path_jess = ROOT_DIR+'/recommenders/script/creative/online_npz/   ## the newly created matrices